 You may qualify for free or reduced-rate assistance from a volunteer lawyers for the arts organization.
 If you live in Southwestern Illinois or Eastern Missouri and would like a referral to an attorney, please complete apply for assistance.

-If your business recordkeeping style leans more towards shoeboxes than spreadsheets, when more than one person will be handling the money or if you have formed a production company, you should get an accountancy firm to handle your bookkeeping and give you any accounting assistance you will need which will become more and more as your business grows.
+If your business recordkeeping style leans more towards shoeboxes than spreadsheets and invoice templates, when more than one person will be handling the money or if you have formed a production company, you should get an accountancy firm to handle your bookkeeping and give you any accounting assistance you will need which will become more and more as your business grows.